Vis4Sense/student-projects/2023-2024/readme.md

   - Compare with Tianxiang's student about FinBert performance
   - try 2-shot and 5-shot
   - calcuate mean absolute error
+  - find out how to use the school GPU server
 - Raul
   - Interim report
 - Kai
   - check to see if there is any PC with more VRAM with Kelvin and Cobot Maker Space
+  - follow up with the School database server
+  - follow up with the Azure OpenAI service

 # 1 Dec 2023